zexixing/academic-kickstart/content/home/featured.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

-  # Show a "See all pages" link underneath the featured content?
+  # Show a "See more pages" link underneath the featured content?
   link_to_archive = false

   # Filter posts by a taxonomy term.